tolgadevsec/PHP-Security-Cheatsheet/README.md

 $smarty->assign("searchTerm", $_GET["searchTerm"]);
 $smarty->display("string:" . $templateString);
 ```

+If you want to learn more on template injection vulnerabilities and how they can lead to remote code execution, watch this talk on [server-side template injection](https://www.youtube.com/watch?v=3cT0uE7Y87s)

-> Template injection is not a vulnerability limited to server-side web technologies and can also occur on the client-side.
+> Template injection is not limited to server-side web technologies and can also occur on the client-side.
 > Have a look at this talk on [client-side template injection](https://www.youtube.com/watch?v=VDAAGm_HUQU).

 # UI Redressing